The Potions Master:

-Snape is probably wrong about it being a murder attempt, but from his perspective, by that time he had been under threat of attack for his entire life, or at least his entire time at school, and to murder him would have appeared to be the next logical step for his enemies to have taken.
-What was there left for them to accomplish toward his destruction?
+I do believe that Snape is probably wrong about it being a murder attempt, but from his perspective, by that time he had been under threat of attack for his entire life, or at least his entire time at school, and to murder him would have appeared to be the next logical step for his enemies to have taken.
+What else was there left for them to accomplish toward his destruction?

 Another thing which is overlooked by most readers is that just because these people are wizards does not mean that what they are doing to each other is any different from what you can see happening to some kid across the playground at your local public (Council, for you across the pond) school.
 Boys do fight.
 There is a pecking order.
 And the authorities can be clueless, either willfully or otherwise.

 There are literally thousands of Snapes out there.
 A good half of them, if approached at the age of 18 might have happily signed on with some nasty little hate group which targeted the actual people who had been going out of their way to make their lives a misery for the past 7 years.
 Particularly if they were brought up in the kind of atmosphere which underscores the idea that bullying people is perfectly all right, it is the victim’s fault for letting it happen.
 Joining the DEs could have been Snape’s very own personal Columbine.

 Or at least that’s what we are supposed to believe.

 But the fact is that kids don’t stay 18 forever, and if you leave them alone, they often make a considerable degree of recovery.
 Human beings really are quite resilient, you know.